“A song recital by the luminous American mezzo-soprano Sasha Cooke is always an event…”

 SASHA COOKE, MEZZO-SOPRANO

-Two-time Grammy Award-winning mezzo-soprano Sasha Cooke has been called a “luminous standout” by the New York Times and “equal parts poise, radiance and elegant directness” by Opera News.
+Praised by OPÉRA MAGAZINE for her “agile, glamorous presence,” two-time Grammy Award-winning mezzo-soprano Sasha Cooke has been called a “luminous standout” by the New York Times and “equal parts poise, radiance and elegant directness” by Opera News.

 MORE ABOUT SASHA!